GET HELP NOW: Call 800-374-HOPE | Apply for Services Online/Solicitar Servicios en Línea

 Amanda Elkanick Oder, Vice President of Advocacy & Outreach, directs all trainings and outreach programs to the public.
 Oder has 15 years of experience working with survivors, including as a Shelter Director and has been with TAP for over 8 years.

 Jeremy Rathke, Vice President of Finance, oversees financial management, administration, and compliance to ensure financial excellence as the agency strategizes for growth.
-Rathke graduated from UT Austin and has been with TAP for over 5 years.
+Rathke graduated from UT Austin and has been with TAP for 6 years.

 2022